 Even though there are officially only two varieties of Chihuahuas according to the AKC breed standards that refer to the type of coat the dog displays, there are five different types of Chihuahuas that you may run into.
 They are the same breed, but they have different characteristics, such coat length, head shape, and body type.

 As you know, Chihuahuas are a popular pet and are frequently in the spotlight.
 As such, it may be confusing for some people when they think they know what a Chihuahua looks like, and then they run across a different feature that they never knew existed.
 So, what are the different types of Chihuahuas?
-Well, this article explains the different types of Chihuahuas and has pictures of different types of Chihuahuas so you can recognize the different variations that you may encounter.
+Well, this article explains the different types of Chihuahuas with pictures so you can recognize the different variations that you may encounter.

 The 7 Different Types of Chihuahuas